Go to the page content

 • Symptoms (if any)

-Sharing this data with your doctor and/or healthcare team helps support more personalised decisions around your treatment for diabetes6.
+Sharing this data with your doctor and/or healthcare team helps support more personalised decisions around your treatment for diabetes7.

 Complications of hyperglycaemia

-Hyperglycaemia is dangerous both in the short and long term, especially when coupled with high blood pressure9.
+Hyperglycaemia is dangerous both in the short and long term, especially when coupled with stress and/or high blood pressure8.
 Left unmanaged, high blood sugar can lead to severe medical emergencies or cause gradual damage to vital organs, including affecting red blood cells.

 Causes of high blood sugar